Engineering Leadership

 If you're a candidate evaluating an EM role advertised as "hands-on":

-• "What percentage of a typical week does the current EM spend in code?"
-If the answer is >50% or <10%, ask what gives.
+- "What percentage of a typical week does the current EM spend in code?"
+If the answer is >70% or <10%, ask what gives.
+(30–60% is a healthy range depending on team stage.)

 Takeaways